Albania: Doing business and staying in touch

 Almost every sizeable town in Albania has public Internet access, usually via an Internet cafe.
 Some hotels, especially in Tirana, have broadband connections in the guest rooms; a few have Wi-Fi.

 Albania has a good diversity of print and electronic media, although the market is undeveloped which means that all privately-owned outlets are dependent to at least some extent on government advertising.
-Newspapers are often very partisan; indeed, three widely available papers are published by political parties.
+Newspapers are often very partisan; indeed, some widely available papers are published by political parties, like the Rilindja Demokratike and Zeri I Popullit.
 Political parties, religious groups and state bodies aren't allowed to own private TV and radio stations.
-The Albanian Daily News and Tirana Times are English-language newspapers; some Albanian newspapers contain a few pages in English; these include Gazeta Shqiptare.
+The Albanian Daily News and Tirana Times are English-language newspapers.

 The Albanian postal service is not 100% reliable, although it is not especially bad either.
 Important documents should be sent by courier.
 DHL and Federal Express have offices in Tirana and a few other cities.
 An internal courier service called ACS operates within Albania.Post Office hours